errbotio/errbot/docs/user_guide/administration.rst

 More advanced access controls can be set up using the `ACCESS_CONTROLS` and `ACCESS_CONTROLS_DEFAULT` options which allow you to set up sophisticated rules.
 The example :download:`config.py <config-template.py>` file contains more information about the format of these options.

+If you don't like encoding access controls into the config file, a member of the errbot community has also created a `dynamic ACL module
+<https://github.com/shengis/err-profiles>`_ which can be administered
+through chat commands instead.

 .. note::
     Different backends have different formats to identify users.
     Refer to the backend-specific notes at the end of the :ref:`configuration <configuration>` chapter to see which format you should use.